Pconti31/GUIslice_Image2C/README.md

 <p>Input images can be in BMP, PNG, JPG, or GIF formats.</p>

-<p>However, the utility cannot support BMP files using 32 bit format due to issues with the Java runtime. </p>

 <p>The generated output code (.c) will contain the imported image as a C Array that can be included in your
 projects.
 These files may be used directly by the GUIslice_Builder for inclusion into your projects.
 You can refer to GUIslice/examples/arduino/ex28_ard_btn_img_flash for a sample application using C arrays